How and When Is Credit Card Interest Charged?

 If you have two different balances on your credit card, one with a 0% APR and one without, you'll still incur interest on the balance that has the interest rate.
-This might happen if you transferred a balance to take advantage of a 0% rate and made a purchase with the credit card before paying off the balance transfer.
+It might happen if you transferred a balance to take advantage of a 0% rate and made a purchase with the credit card before paying off the balance transfer.

 When Credit Card Interest is Not Charged

 You won’t be charged interest on your purchases if you started the billing cycle with a zero balance or you paid your last statement balance in full.
 You're also not charged interest on balances with a 0% promotional APR.